 We already know that terpenes are healthy and improve meditation.
 Yet these little miracles workers have still further benefits!

 They aid the body to detoxify and to kill bacteria.
 They promote your sleep, reduce muscle tension as well as aches and inflammation, aid those with depression and help you to relax.

-Want to know more about the health benefits?
+Want to know more about the health benefits of CBD cosmetics or CBD in general?
 We’ve summarized all the important info regarding CBD active ingredients and terpenes for you in our article, What are terpenes?.